Ebony222/machineLearning/README.md

 Sex: Male or Female (Nominal)
 Age: Age of the patient (Continuous)

-### **Medical History:**
-Pre-existing Conditions:
-Diabetes: Whether the patient has diabetes (Nominal)
-Hypertension: Whether the patient has hypertension (Nominal) Cardiovascular Disease: Whether the patient has any cardiovascular disease (Nominal) Respiratory Disease: Whether the patient has any respiratory disease (Nominal)
-Cancer: Whether the patient has cancer (Nominal)
-Obesity: Whether the patient is obese (Nominal) Current Health Status:
-Symptoms and Vital Signs:
-Fever: Whether the patient has a fever (Nominal)
-Cough: Whether the patient has a cough (Nominal) Shortness of Breath: Whether the patient experiences shortness of breath (Nominal) Oxygen Saturation: Oxygen saturation level (Continuous) Heart Rate: Heart rate (Continuous - Considered continuous due to a large number of possible values) Blood Pressure:
-Systolic BP: Systolic blood pressure (Continuous) Diastolic BP: Diastolic blood pressure (Continuous) Predict Variable (Desired Target):
-ICU Admission: Whether the patient requires ICU admission (Binary: "1" means "Yes", "0" means "No")

 ## **Methodology**
 1. Data Preprocessing:
 2. Handling missing values